Home to a perfect blend of wonderful and welcome communities.

 In 1967, the Queen Mary completed her final voyage from Southampton, docking in Long Beach, California, where she remains permanently moored.

 In the years since, the nearly one-century-old ocean liner has been transformed into a historic hotel and one of Long Beach’s top attractions, welcoming visitors to explore its storied halls and learn of the ship’s history through tours and onboard exhibits.

-While the ship has been closed to the public since 2020, the Queen Mary recently reopened offering limited free public tours and welcoming visitors onboard to learn more about the ship’s nearly 100-year history via exhibits and scheduled tours.
+The Queen Mary offers daily public tours and welcomes visitors onboard to learn more about the ship’s nearly 100-year history via exhibits and scheduled tours.

 Engineering aficionados will enjoy The Steam and Steel Tour, which descends into the depths of the ship’s boiler and generator rooms to share how the Queen Mary was powered across the Atlantic.
 The Glory Days experience thrusts visitors through time, highlighting the liner’s extensive history as a passenger vessel and wartime asset.
 The Cunard Story exhibition traces the history of the Cunard-White Star Line, for whom the Queen Mary sailed all those years ago.

 The Queen Mary has a history of reported paranormal activity, enough in fact to earn it a spot on TIME’s “Top 10 Haunted Places” list in 2008.
 Visitors brave enough to investigate further can do so during the Haunted Encounters tour which includes spooky strolls to “haunted” locations and legends of the paranormal residents through ghostly tales.

 The Queen Mary is home to a number of unique dining options that continue the ocean liner’s legacy of providing a memorable culinary experience for all passengers — or, in this case, hotel guests and visitors.